sonydevworld/spresense/sdk/configs/examples/gnss_pvtlog/README.txt

-This configuration contains required options to gnss_pvtlog example.
+This configuration contains required options to use gnss_pvtlog example.

+[Source path]
+examples/gnss_pvtlog